SapphireSlash/F.W.S.F.R.S/README.md

 **VERY IMPORTANT:** I will only allow font websites that are 100% free because it gets confusing when you add paid websites (especially half paid, half free font websites).

-**Note: the SapphireSlash No Derivatives License only applies to the images.
-Everything else is licensed under the SapphireSlash License.**

 F.W.S.F.R.S Page: https://sapphireslash.neocities.org/fwsfrs

 ---